 Step 5.
 Crush them!

-Let your peppers cool to room temperature, anywhere from 1 hour (cast iron pan) to 10 minutes (aluminum foil).
-If they are in a cast iron pan, you can transfer your dried peppers to a heat-safe bowl to cool and the time will reduce drastically.
-They should be cool to the touch.
-Now you can crush them using a few methods.
+Now, you can crush them using a few methods.
 A mortar and pestle works, but placing them into a thick plastic bag and hitting or tapping with a glass jar (GENTLY) works just as well.
 Shake the bag occasionally to allow the big pieces to jostle to the surface, making for easy targets.
-A mortar and pestle gives you more control of how small your pepper flakes get.
-A small coffee grinder might work too, but the ensuing cloud of pepper dust might be annoying and unnecessary.
+A mortar and pestle gives you more control for smaller pepper flakes.
+A small coffee grinder works perfectly for a fine chile powder!
+Just be sure to pulse it for large flakes or let it go to town for a powder.
+Be careful opening the grinder, the dust is potent and can get in your eyes and nose.